OmkarJadhav98/OmkarJadhav98/README.md

 Hi 👋 My name is Omkar Jadhav
 ===============================

 Welcome to my GitHub repository!
 I'm Omkar Jadhav, Have a hands-on with C, C++, Java, JDBC, Spring, Spring boot, Hibernate, HTML & CSS.
 Interested in Solving problems.
 In this repository, you'll find a collection of projects that demonstrate my expertise, creativity, and problem-solving abilities.
-I believe in the power of collaboration and open-source contributions, which is why I've chosen to share my work here on GitHub.
+I believe in the power of collaboration and open-source contributions, which is why I've chosen to share my work here on GitHub

 ### Here is what I am working on 👋
 - 🌍 I'm based in Pune, India.